robertmaynard/PyFR/doc/src/catalyst.rst

 - *PV_HOSTNAME*: the hostname with running `pvserver` to connect to.
 - *PV_PORT*: port number for `pvserver` connection.

-Using these is recommended in supercomputing environments, as the host and port names are typically not available until the job launches.
+These are recommended in supercomputing environments, as the host and port names are typically not available until the job launches.

 Software setup